jeremy-duncan/raio_ula/README.md

 # Prerequistes
 This is for Windows, must be using Windows 10 +
+* Must have wirehsark w/ NDCap installed - The "manuf" file must be added manually.
+Recent Wireshark downloads no longer install this file.
+It can be found at https://www.wireshark.org/download/automated/data/manuf and it needs to be stored in C:\Program Files\Wireshark (thanks Brian!)
 * Must have a router that sends the RIO in an IPv6 RA
 * Must have Python 3x installed
 * Must have scapy 2.5.0 installed - install PIP first